manoharahk/TizenRT/os/syscall/README.txt

 ==================

-This directory supports a syscall layer from communication between a monolithic, kernel-mode TinyAra kernel and a separately built, user-mode application set.
+This directory supports a syscall layer from communication between a monolithic, kernel-mode TizenRT kernel and a separately built, user-mode application set.

-With most MCUs, TinyAra is built as a flat, single executable image containing the TinyAra RTOS along with all application code.
+With most MCUs, TizenRT is built as a flat, single executable image containing the TizenRT RTOS along with all application code.
 The RTOS code and the application run in the same address space and at the same kernel- mode privileges.
-In order to exploit security features of certain processors, an alternative build model is also supported:  TinyAra can be built separately as a monolithic, kernel-mode module and the applications can be added as a separately built, user-mode module.
+In order to exploit security features of certain processors, an alternative build model is also supported:  TizenRT can be built separately as a monolithic, kernel-mode module and the applications can be added as a separately built, user-mode module.